LegumeFederation/cvitjs/Configuration.md

 Sizes are generally in pixels, fontDefault is listed here to avoid cluttering the tables.

+Outside of the `[general]` section, any of the configuration options may be overridden in the gff file using the attribute column.

 ### [general]

 The general section describes how to draw the base items of CViT, title, ruler, and any data that has the type column (3rd) as `chromosome`